-The Ohio Department of Higher Education (formerly known as the Ohio Board of Regents (as legislatively named) is a Cabinet-level agency for the Governor of the State of Ohio that oversees higher education for the state.
+The Ohio Department of Higher Education (formerly known as the Ohio Board of Regents) is a Cabinet-level agency for the Governor of the State of Ohio that oversees higher education for the state.
 The agency’s main responsibilities include authorizing and approving new degree programs, managing state-funded financial aid programs and developing and advocating policies to maximize higher education’s contributions to the state and its citizens.

-As a member of the Governor’s Cabinet, the Chancellor of the Ohio Board of Regents advises the Governor on higher education policy and implements the Governor’s plan to make college more affordable for Ohioans and drive the state’s economic advancement through the University System of Ohio, the state’s network of universities, regional campuses, community colleges, and adult workforce and adult education centers.
+As a member of the Governor’s Cabinet, the Chancellor of the Ohio Department of Higher Education advises the Governor on higher education policy and implements the Governor’s plan to make college more affordable for Ohioans and drive the state’s economic advancement through the public universities and colleges of Ohio, the state’s network of public universities, regional campuses, community colleges, and adult workforce and adult education centers.
 The Chancellor is responsible for carrying out the responsibilities of the agency, including authorizing and approving new degree programs and managing state-funded financial aid programs.
 Chancellor John Carey was appointed the ninth Chancellor of the Ohio Department of Higher Education in April 2013.

 The Ohio Board of Regents, a nine-member advisory board to the Chancellor with two ex-officio representatives from the state legislature, was created in 1963 by the General Assembly.
 Members of the Board of Regents are appointed by the Governor with the advice and consent of the Senate.